wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/radio-programming.rst

 If you need to load the FRC firmware (or reset the radio), you can do so using the FRC Radio Configuration Utility.

 1. Follow the instructions above to install the software, launch the program and select the Ethernet interface.
-2. Make sure the Open-Mesh radio is selected in the Radio dropdown.
+2. Make sure the Open Mesh radio is selected in the Radio dropdown.
 3. Make sure the radio is connected to the PC via Ethernet.
 4. Unplug the power from the radio.
 (If using a PoE cable, this will also be unplugging the Ethernet to the PC, this is fine)
 5. Press the Load Firmware button